UniversalScientificTechnologies/xDOS_doc/LABDOS/LABDOS.md

 ### Direct data Stream Capturing

 Reading the data stream from LABDOS01 via USB involves capturing and analyzing the data transmitted from the device to a connected computer or mobile device.
 The USB data streaming approach is particularly beneficial for mid-term monitoring scenarios where real-time data publication is desired, such as displaying radiation measurements on a website or generating live data feeds for other applications.
 This method requires dedicated software to handle the data streaming and publishing processes.
-The software interprets the data stream from LABDOS01 and converts it into a suitable format for online publishing or other forms of output, enabling continuous and dynamic sharing of radiation data in real time.
+The software interprets the data stream from LABDOS01 and converts it into a suitable format for online publishing or other forms of output, enabling continuous and dynamic sharing of radiation data in real-time.
 This feature is especially useful in scientific research, public monitoring projects, or educational demonstrations.

 ![LABDOS01 smartphone connection](https://raw.githubusercontent.com/UniversalScientificTechnologies/LABDOS01/LABDOS01B/doc/LABDOS01A_smartphone-tablet_connection.jpg "LABDOS01A connected to a smartphone")